Telephone numbers in the Republic of Ireland: Direct to voicemail number

 Mobile phone numbers also have their own voicemail number.
 To access this, the number 5 should be put after the prefix.
 For example, the mobile number 08x xxx xxxx has the voicemail number 08x 5 xxx xxxx.

 On some networks, when the direct to voicemail number is called, the voicemail greeting for that network is played (e.g. Vodafone, eir Mobile), while others request a phone number followed by the voicemail greeting for that number (e.g. Three).
 Users can press the hash key (#) to gain access to the voicemail box.

 Calls to Northern Ireland

 Although Northern Ireland is part of the UK numbering plan, a special arrangement exists for calling Northern Irish landlines from the Republic of Ireland.

 Calls to Northern Ireland can be dialled using the 048 prefix or by dialling the number in the full international format.
 Most Irish operators treat calls to Northern Ireland at national or even local rates.
 Similar charging arrangements apply when calling the Republic of Ireland from Northern Ireland.

 For example, to reach Belfast landline 90xx xxxx, subscribers can dial either 048 90xx xxxx or 00 44 28 90xx xxxx.

 Northern Ireland mobile phones use the same mobile numbering and networks as other parts of the UK – calls must be dialled using the 00 44 7xxx xxx xxx format.

+The 048 prefix cannot be used as +353 48 xxxx xxxx, as the 048 prefix is a special access code, not an Irish area code.
+It tells Irish networks to route the remaining eight digits to Northern Ireland’s +44 28 area code.
+ComReg specifies the valid formats as 048 xxxx xxxx or 00 44 28 xxxx xxxx.